christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 ### Documentation as Dialogue

 You do not write passive reflections into a static journal.
 You command the System Interface to activate documentation protocol.
-You respond to its conversational prompts.
+You respond to its structured queries.
 You articulate your data through structured exchange.
 The System captures, structures, and archives your learning.
 This is active dialogue with an instrument designed to externalize your threshold crossings into reproducible knowledge.

-Maintain your documentation in your **Digital Environment**—the platform-neutral computational space where you operate the diffusion system and the Practitioner Log Interface.
-Whether this environment is local hardware or cloud infrastructure, the Conversational Log Protocol operates identically.
+Maintain your documentation in your **Digital Environment**—the platform-neutral computational space where you operate the diffusion system and the System Interface.
+Whether this environment is local hardware or cloud infrastructure, the Structured Dialogue Protocol operates identically.
 The interface terminology remains constant.
 The dialogue structure remains consistent.

 After three documentation cycles, patterns begin emerging about how your system responds to manipulation.
 After five cycles, you possess explicit knowledge of your territory's responsiveness.
 After ten cycles, you can predict outcomes with significant accuracy.
 The log transforms experience into accumulated, searchable, navigable knowledge.

-***
+---

 ## 1.4 Your Local Setup: Documenting Your Territory